pshihn/shihn.ca/about.md

 ## About this site

-I'm not much of a writer and my goal is to improve some skills in that department.
-So, I thought a blog may be a way to go.
+I'm not much of a writer, but I am hoping to get better at it.

 All content on this site is licensed under<br>[Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).